willbouch/TutoringService321/README.md

 </table>

 <br>In this team, we value gender equity.
 This is the reason why we wanted this team to be formed by males and females.</br>
-<br>We also embrace differences and we strongly believe those different backgrounds that we all have will contribute to the awsomeness of our project.</br>
+<br>We also embrace differences and we strongly believe those different backgrounds that we all have will contribute to the awesomeness of our project.</br>

 <br>To see our meeting minutes, key design decisions and architecture
 framework, head over to our wiki page:<br>